Monomialization of a quasianalytic morphism: Counterexample to monomialization by global blowings-up

-A monomial mapping (or any polynomial mapping) is regular since its image is semialgebraic, and every semialgebraic set lies in a real algebraic set of the same diimension, by a theorem of {\L}ojasiewicz \cite{Loj} (see \cite[Thm.\,2.13]{BMihes}).
+A monomial mapping (or any polynomial mapping) is regular since its image is semialgebraic (with respect to monomial coordinates), and every semialgebraic set lies in a real algebraic set of the same dimension, by a theorem of {\L}ojasiewicz \cite{Loj} (see \cite[Thm.\,2.13]{BMihes}).

-We will construct a proper real-analytic morphism which cannot be transformed to a regular morphism by global bowings-up of the source and target.
-This example is a variation of \cite[Example 3.1]{BP}, and involves the following two mappings. \begin{enumerate} \item The function $g: (-\infty, 1/\de\pi) \to \IR$ given by
+We will construct a proper real-analytic morphism which cannot be transformed to a regular morphism by global bowings-up of the source and target; see Example \ref{ex:nonreg} below.
+This example, in fact, provides a stronger negative result: we construct a morphism $\Phi: S^3 = V \to W =\IR^4$ with the following property.
+Given a commutative diagram

+where $\tau$ is a proper bimeromorphic morphism, and $\s: V'\to V$ is a proper surjective real-analytic mapping of generic rank $3$ from a real-analytic space $V'$ of pure dimension $3$, then $\Phi'$ is \emph{not regular}.
+We can even establish the preceding property after shrinking over any neighbourhood of $0\in W$.